 Languages I speak

-I am a BACP-registered and accredited counsellor and psychotherapist, and a consultant, supervisor and educator.
+I am a BACP-registered and accredited counsellor and psychotherapist, social psychologist, coach and supervisor.

-This means that I understand people as unique individuals with a tendency for growth and development, whose potential can be thwarted by life’s experiences – but also nurtured in an environment that has the right conditions for change, i.e. a good therapeutic relationship where work at some depth can take place.
+A humanistic approach means that I understand people as unique individuals with a tendency for growth and development, whose potential can be thwarted by life’s experiences – but also nurtured in an environment that has the right conditions for change – that is, a good therapeutic relationship where work at some depth can take place.

-I am part of a university research group that is influenced by positive psychology and is focussed on human flourishing and post-traumatic growth.
+Additionally, I used to be part of a university research group that is influenced by positive psychology and focuses on human flourishing and post-traumatic growth: these ideas fit with my own ideas, values and beliefs.
 I strive to help clients become who they really are, to realise their full potential, and flourish as a human beings – no matter what their backgrounds and challenges.

 For my training, I: